Obstructive Sleep Apnea Explained

-To diagnose obstructive sleep apnea, your doctor will perform a physical exam and take a medical and sleep history.
-The doctor may also ask people who live with you about your sleeping habits.
+Your doctor will give you a checkup and ask about your sleep.
+He may also want to ask people who live with you about your shut-eye habits.

 - Air flow